 Maryland’s Discovery Rule in Injury and Death Cases

 Maryland uses the discovery rule to determine the accrual of a cause of action.
 Doe, 14 Md.App. at 174; and Edwards, 118 Md.App. at 553.
-An action begins to accure when the plaintiff knew, or should have known with the exercise of reasonable diligence, the wrong.
-The dispositive issue in determining when limitations begin to run is when the plaintiff was put on notice that she may have been injured.
+Action accrues when the plaintiff knew or should have known with the exercise of reasonable diligence, the error.
+The dispositive issue in determining when limitations run is when the plaintiff was put on notice that she may have been injured.

 Now here is the key source of a lot of confusion.
-Being “on notice” means having knowledge of circumstances which would put a reasonable person in plaintiff’s position to undertake an investigation which, if pursued with reasonable diligence, would have led to the discovery of the defendant’s negligence.
+Being “on notice” means having knowledge of circumstances that would put a reasonable person in the plaintiff’s position to investigate which, if pursued with reasonable diligence, would have led to the discovery of the defendant’s negligence.

 The Discovery Rule Confuses People